guillermodangelo/guillermodangelo/README.md

 ### Hi there 👋

 I'm Guillermo D'Angelo

 *Geographer - GIS Analyst - Data Analyst*

 Here you'll find some of my personal projects, which are mostly Python-related.

-The the projects I've made for third parties remain private.
+The projects I've made for third parties remain private.

 <!--